-A: They had no structured program for first-year students, so I did a rotation between capital markets, sales, trading, research, and more.
+A: They had no structured program for first-year students, so I did a rotation between equity capital markets, sales, fixed income trading, research, and more.
 I wasn’t doing much hands-on work – it was more just shadowing other people and helping them with random tasks.

 But I told them at the beginning that I was more interested in investment banking rather than markets, and made this point again at the end of the internship.